 Eating is a part of everyone’s daily requirements for life.
 Because of this, manufacturers have an essential duty to maintain and distribute food products that are safe for consumers.
 However, there are times when food can be distributed in an unsafe manner, including contaminated foods, negligently prepared foods and foods containing foodborne illnesses.
 Injuries can result from the intake of these foods, and they can cause very serious health conditions as a result.
-If you or a loved one have been injured due to the consumption of contaminated food, contact us today for a free consultation.

 The Centers for Disease Control and Prevention report between 70 and 80 million cases of food poisoning each year in the U.S. Food poisoning causes about 325,000 hospitalizations and up to 5,000 deaths each year.